Summary

 - p ≥ .05 → not significant

-The test statistic is:t=SE(b)b
+The test statistic is:

 - Residuals are approximately normal

-- Residuals show constant spread (no clear pattern)
+- Residual spread is constant (no pattern)

-Running Regression in Stata (Commands)
+Running regression in Stata

 regress y x

-Visual check
+Visual check:

 graph twoway (scatter y x) (lfit y x)

-Residual checks
+Residual checks:

 predict r, residual